Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsubsection{Trotterisation of the Dicke Model with Quantum Chaotic Parameters}

-Our goal in this paper is to analyse digitisation-induced quantum chaos, therefore we use regular parameters of the Dicke model in the main text.
-We also, however, observed (not shown in detail) that the threshold behaviour is qualitatively the same for both regular and quantum chaotic parameters.
-It is not in the scope of this paper to provide detailed results for the threshold in the quantum chaotic regime of the Dicke model, but, here, we provide some example results (two different step sizes) for the Dicke model with \emph{quantum chaotic} parameters ($0.5\omega_{c} = \omega_{j} = g$ and $j = 6$).
-We show that the digitised dynamics closely follow the target dynamics for the small step size, and, for the large step size, it produces noticeably larger photon numbers, PR values, and sub-system entropies than the ideal Dicke evolution.

-In Fig.~\ref{AppFig:17_IdealDickeChaos}, we compare the ideal and Trotterised dynamics for two step sizes, before and after the threshold, and observe that the Trotterised dynamics beyond the threshold show \emph{stronger} signatures of quantum chaos than ideal dynamics.
-Figures~\ref{AppFig:17_IdealDickeChaos}~(a--c) show that ideal (blue) and Trotterised (orange) dynamics produce the same results before the threshold for (a) $a^{\dagger}a$ expectation, (b) PR, and (c) sub-system entropy of the spin component $S(\rho_{j})$.
-We then compare the ideal dynamics with the Trotterised evolution beyond the threshold in Figs~\ref{AppFig:17_IdealDickeChaos}~(d--f), and we observe that the Trotterised dynamics produce stronger dynamical signatures of chaos, namely: (i) the destruction of (quasi)periodicity in expectation values is much more prominent, (ii) PR for DQS is an order of magnitude greater than ideal, and (iii) entropy is maximised in DQS and larger than the ideal.
+While we study digitisation-induced quantum chaos---and hence a Dicke model with regular parameters---in the main text, we also observed qualitatively similar threshold behaviours for quantum chaotic parameters.
+Detailed results for the quantum chaotic regime are not in the scope of this paper, but here we provide some example results for the Dicke model with the \emph{quantum chaotic} parameter choice of $0.5\omega_{c} = \omega_{j} = g$ ($j = 6$).
+In Fig.~\ref{AppFig:22_IdealDickeChaos}, we compare the ideal and Trotterised dynamics for two step sizes, before and after the threshold, and observe that the Trotterised dynamics beyond the threshold show \emph{stronger} signatures of quantum chaos than the ideal, already quantum chaotic dynamics.
+Figures~\ref{AppFig:22_IdealDickeChaos}~(a--c) show that ideal (blue) and Trotterised (orange) dynamics produce the same results before the threshold for (a) $a^{\dagger}a$ expectation, (b) PR, and (c) sub-system entropy of the spin component $S(\rho_{j})$.
+We then make the same comparison beyond the threshold in Figs~\ref{AppFig:22_IdealDickeChaos}~(d--f), and observe that the Trotterised dynamics produce stronger dynamical signatures of chaos, namely: (i) the destruction of quasiperiodicity in expectation values is much more prominent, (ii) PR for DQS is an order of magnitude greater than ideal, and (iii) entropy is maximised in DQS, larger than the ideal.

 [1]{} [1]{#1}